yoonsikp/pycubelut/README.md

 In the context of images and video, a Lookup Table (LUT) is a table describing a mapping/transformation of RGB values.
 There are multiple types of LUTs used in image processing, although most common are 1D LUTs and 3D LUTs.
 A 1D LUT contains an independent transformation for each colour channel, so in this case there would be three 1D LUTs (for Red, Green, and Blue).
 However, a 3D LUT is more powerful and allows for arbitrary transformations, such as greyscale, false colour, and other complex effects.
 This is because a 3D LUT has every colour in RGB space directly mapped to another specified colour (ℝ³ -> ℝ³).
 All colour effects such as gamma, saturation, contrast, brightness, etc. can be encoded as a 3D LUT.

 3D LUTs are essentially grids in the shape of cubes (why Adobe used `.cube` for their LUT file extension).
-In order to encode a transformation of the complete 8 bit RGB space, 256x256x256 = 17 million mappings are required.
-However, the Cube format allows for interpolation of values from a LUT defined with a fewer number of points, such as a LUT with only 33x33x33 = 36 thousand mappings.
+In order to encode a transformation of the complete 8 bit RGB space, 256x256x256 mappings are required.
+However, the Cube format allows for interpolation of values from a LUT defined with a fewer number of points, such as a LUT with only 33x33x33 thousand mappings.

 ## Usage
 Warning: If your input image is in a Log colorspace, make sure to choose a Log LUT!